kbarry91/4th-year-SHA-256-Algorithm/README.md

 ### Steps
 - Read 64bytes at a time from file to our message block.
-- If last fread < 56 bytes put all padding into last message block( add a "1" bit and 7 "0" bits).
+- If last fread < 56 bytes put all padding into last message block (add a "1" bit and 7 "0" bits).
-- If we dont have 9bytes left at the end of the block:
+- If we dont have enough bytes left at the end of the block:
   - Create new message block.
   - Only contains padding.
 - If file was exactly 512 bits: